What to know about buying a house in Kentucky

 Kentucky home buyer overview

 Those figures may look scary to a first-time home buyer.
-But they’re actually way lower than the national average.
-Nationwide, the median home price was $412,156 in March 2022.
-And that was up 17.1% year-over-year.
+But they’re actually lower than the national average.
+The nationwide median home price was $387,600 during the same month.

 Kentucky home buyer stats